Muhammad Shahidullah

 Muhammad Shahidullah (মুহম্মদ শহীদুল্লাহ; 10 July 1885 – 13 July 1969) was a Bengali linguist, philologist, educationist, and writer.
+He played vital role in Language movement of 1952 he was the first to establish logic about why Bengali should be the state language of Pakistan over Urdu.

-In 2004, he was ranked number 16 in BBC's poll of the Greatest Bengali of all time.
+In 2004, he was ranked number 16 in the BBC's poll of the Greatest Bengali of all time.
+He is considered one of the best scholars of linguistics that South Asia ever produced.There is a residential hall in Dhaka University named after him.

 Early life and education

 Shahidullah was born on 10 July 1885 to a Bengali Muslim family in the village of Peyara in the erstwhile Bengal Presidency's 24 Parganas district.
 His father, Mafizuddin Ahmed, was the guardian of a mazar, and his mother, Marguba Khatun, was a housewife.

-Shahidullah passed his school final Entrance exam in 1904 from Howrah Zilla School.
+Shahidullah passed his school final entrance exam in 1904 from Howrah Zilla School.
 In 1906, he passed the FA exam from Presidency College in Kolkata.
-He received the Bachelor of Arts degree with Honours in Sanskrit in 1910 from City College, Kolkata, and Masters of Arts degree in 1912 in comparative philology from the University of Calcutta.
+He received the Bachelor of Arts degree with Honours in Sanskrit in 1910 from City College, Kolkata, and his Master of Arts degree in 1912 in comparative philology from the University of Calcutta.
 He earned his PhD degree from Sorbonne University in 1928 for his research on the dialects of the Charyapada.
 He was the first Bengali Muslim to receive this doctorate degree.
 He was also a murid (disciple) of Mohammad Abu Bakr Siddique, the inaugural Pir of Furfura, from whom he received mystic education and khilafah (spiritual succession).